lati-tibabu/benote/frontend/docs/API/endpoints.md

 ## Overview

-This document outlines the REST API endpoints available for the Student Productivity Hub frontend.
+This document outlines the REST API endpoints available for the Benote frontend.
 All endpoints require authentication unless otherwise specified.

 ## Base URL